HouzuoGuo/laitos/doc/Command-processor.md

     Password .app_identifier parameter1 parameter2 parameter3 ...

 Where:
+- `Password` is one of the passwords from the `Passwords` array of valid password strings.
 - `.app_identifier` is a short text string that identifies the app to invoke.
 Pay attention to the mandatory leading `.` dot.
 - Parameters are passed as-is to the specified app as its input.